Texas Fertility Center Logo White

 Biochemical Pregnancy

-Biochemical pregnancy is a miscarriage that happens before the pregnancy can be seen with an ultrasound.
+Biochemical pregnancy is a miscarriage that happens before the pregnancy can be seen with an ultrasound

-The vast majority of miscarriages are due to one or more chromosomal abnormalities within the very early embryo.
+The vast majority of the time, a biochemical pregnancy is due to one or more chromosomal abnormalities within the very early embryo.
 This may occur when an abnormal egg is fertilized by a normal sperm, when an abnormal sperm fertilizes a normal egg, or when there is a mistake made during cell division following normal fertilization.
 These mistakes typically result in embryos that do not have the normal number of 46 chromosomes.
+Most chromosomal abnormalities cause the pregnancy to have a limited ability to grow and develop.
+When that limit is reached, development stops, and the pregnancy stops growing.

-Miscarriages are common but having more than two means you need a professional evaluation
+Miscarriages are common, but having more than two means you need a professional evaluation